Sergio Romo: Oakland Athletics (2021)

 On February 14, 2021, Romo signed a one-year, $2.25 million contract with the Oakland Athletics.
 Romo made 66 appearances throughout the 2021 season for Oakland.
 Romo went 1–1 with a 4.67 ERA and 60 strikeouts.
 Romo elected free agency following the season.

 Seattle Mariners (2022)

 On March 24, 2022, Romo signed a one-year, $2 million contract with the Seattle Mariners.
-He was designated for assignment on June 20.
+Romo made 17 appearances for Seattle, struggling to a 8.16 ERA with 11 strikeouts in 14.1 innings pitched.
+He was designated for assignment on June 20, and released on June 22.

 Toronto Blue Jays (2022)

 On June 29, 2022, Romo signed a one-year, $700K contract with the Toronto Blue Jays.
-He was designated for assignment on July 16, 2022.
-He was outrighted to Buffalo Bisons on July 20, 2022.
-He elected free agency that same day.
+Romo appeared in 6 games for Toronto, surrendering 3 runs (2 earned) on 1 hit and 2 walks in 3.2 innings pitched.
+He was designated for assignment on July 16.
+On July 20, Romo cleared waivers and was sent outright to the Triple-A Buffalo Bisons, but rejected the assignment and elected free agency that same day.

 Acereros de Monclova (2022)

 On August 1, 2022, Romo signed with the Acereros de Monclova of the Mexican League.
 He made two appearances for Monclova down the stretch, posting two scoreless innings of work.